Chandler's Ford

 Chandler's Ford lies on the old Winchester to Southampton road and the 'Ford' is thought to refer either to the ford of Monks Brook on the Hursley Road (shown on the Hursley map of 1588 as "Charnells foord") or on the Winchester-Southampton road.
-The "Chandler's" prefix was possibly added in the late 16th century, although there are numerous theories for the origin of the word.
+The Chandler's prefix was possibly added in the late 16th century, although there are numerous theories for the origin of the word.

 The head offices of Draper Tools, B&Q, Utilita Energy, Selwood and Ahmad Tea are located in Chandler's Ford.

 History

 Hiltonbury Farm (now a public house) appeared on a map of 1588 and may originally have been owned by the Hursley Park Estate in nearby Hursley.
 It was later sold to Cranbury Park Estate and stopped being a working farm in the late 1970s, when the surrounding area was developed.
 Other communities revolved around other farms in the area but Chandler's Ford was very sparsely populated until the 19th century.

 In the mid 19th century, Bell's brickfields was one of the biggest in England, producing 35 million bricks for the construction of the Royal Courts of Justice in The Strand.

 In 1889, an iron church and some schools were constructed.
-The civil parish of Chandlersford was created in 1897, from portions of North Stoneham, North Baddesley, and Ampfield, although the railway station remained in the North Baddesley parish.
+The civil parish of Chandlersford was created in 1897, from portions of North Stoneham, North Baddesley and Ampfield, although the railway station remained in the North Baddesley parish.

-In 1929 Herbert Collins, a well known Southampton based architect designed the Congregational Church in King's Road.
+In 1929, Herbert Collins, a well known Southampton based architect designed the Congregational Church in King's Road.
 This is now the United Reformed Church.
 The original building has been extended but the original style of the building remains.

 Chandler's Ford used to be a town with mainly housing estates, however there are now various developments of shops and schools that have been built in the area.
 In the 1920s, building took place in the King's Court, Merdon and Hiltingbury areas.
 Later, development in the Hursley Road area happened, followed by housing across the Hiltingbury, Scantabout, Peverells Road, Spring Hill and Oakmount areas.
-More recently, developments in North Millers Dale, South Millers Dale and the 'new town' of Valley Park to the West of Chandler's Ford have completed the mix of housing.
-Chandler's Ford is considered to be the development to the West of the M3 motorway and now forms the majority of the Eastleigh urban area.
+More recently, developments in North Millers Dale, South Millers Dale and the new town of Valley Park to the west of the area have completed the mix of housing.
+Chandler's Ford is considered to be the development to the west of the M3 motorway and now forms the majority of the Eastleigh urban area.